Juanpe/SkeletonView/README_rx_en.md

 ### How To Use
 &emsp;&emsp;When working with RxDataSources on UITableView, you specify RxTableViewSectionedReloadDataSource or RxTableViewSectionedAnimatedDataSource and then do the configurations that RxDataSources requires(the same goes for UICollectionView).</br>
 &emsp;&emsp;It's really easy to use this code, basically everything is the same as you use RxDataSources.For extends ability to working with SkeletonView on UICollectionView, we provide `RxCollectionViewSkeletonedReloadDataSource` and `RxCollectionViewSkeletonedAnimatedDataSource` instead of RxDataSources provides(also same to UITableView).</br>
-&emsp;&emsp;These two classes are compatible with the previous ones but provide some additional configuration, the following codes shows that:
+&emsp;&emsp;These two classes are fully compatible with the previous ones but provide some additional configuration, the following codes shows that:
 ```
 private func collectionViewSkeletonedReloadDataSource() -> RxCollectionViewSkeletonedReloadDataSource<SectionModel<String, Int>>  {
     return RxCollectionViewSkeletonedReloadDataSource(configureCell: { (ds, cv, ip, item) in